Trail’D “Spare” Gas Tank – Install & Review

 There are several options on the market for carrying auxiliary liquids, be it for gas or water.
 None of them might be as unique as the Trail’D tank.

-If you’ve ever planned an off-grid trip in your Tacoma, you probably considered that its wise to bring additional fuel and water.
-But liquids get heavy fast and finding a safe, easy and convenient way to store them can be a bit difficult.
-We wanted to share a new product in the auxiliary liquid storage category, as well as our experiences and thoughts.
+If you’ve ever planned an off-grid trip in your Tacoma, you’ve probably considered it wise to bring additional fuel and water.
+But liquids get heavy fast, and finding a safe, easy, and convenient way to store them can be a bit difficult.
+We wanted to share our experiences and thoughts on a new product in the auxiliary liquid storage category.

 This new option is not only bigger than the competition, coming in at 6 gallons, but it conveniently stores in the location of your spare tire.
-This option is mainly for those who are running a 33″ or larger spare, which is difficult to fit in the stock location.
-The Trail’D auxiliary tank allows you to maximally utilize the available storage on your truck.
+This option is mainly for those running a 33″ or larger spare, which is difficult to fit in the stock location.
+The Trail’D auxiliary tank allows you to maximize the available storage on your truck.

 Another cool feature?
 These bad boys are stackable!
-The super sleek design allows you to carry up to 3 of them in the spare location, which gives you an additional 18 gallons of water and/or gas storage.
-Not bad at all.
-In fact, it’s pretty impressive and unlike anything else on the market.
+The super sleek design allows you to carry up to three of them in the spare location, which gives you an additional 18 gallons of water and/or gas storage.
+It’s not bad at all.
+It’s pretty impressive and unlike anything else on the market.
 This product checks all the boxes for requirements when it comes to extra storage.

 Note: Although we’re installing this tank on a 3rd Gen Tacoma, it fits in pretty much any vehicle that mounts a spare tire underneath the vehicle.